Custom Webhook

 The next step is to activate the integration, done by selecting Start ▶.
 The integration card will be modified to show its active state, displaying the connection icons in blue.

-By Selecting the Details Icon in the card, will show the channel and number/code (sender) associated with that connection from the Connections Details tab.
+Selecting the Details Icon in the card will show the channel and number/code (sender(s)) associated with that connection from the Connections Details tab.

-By selecting the API Details tab, will show the URL Endpoint along with Headers, Paramters, Responses.
+Selecting the API Details tab will show the URL Endpoint along with Headers, Parameters, and Responses.
 From the Try Out tab, the URL must be used to send response events to chats initialized by the contact.
-To make use of this URL, a chat initialized by the contact to which you want to provide support must already exist.
+To use this URL, a chat initiated by the contact you want to provide support to must already exist.
+For more information, go to the Send Responses Messages via Webhook API .

 Once the integration is active, Stop under Actions, will return it to the inactive state.